daivec-jmlago/Daivec-ML-course/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/e/ee/Relationship_of_data%2C_information_and_intelligence.png" width="500"/>

-This course tries to show you the basics of that, so it will be an interdisciplinary course where you will learn the basics to start your own path as a Python Data Analysis.
+This course tries to show you the basics of that, so it will be an interdisciplinary course where you will learn the basics to start your own path as a user of Machine Learning and Python.

 ### Scheme of the course
 * Day 1 - Introduction and DTs